-All the experience you wish to have evaluated must be described on the Report of Professional Experience (Form 4) and the Verification of Professional Experience (Form 4A) and should be accounted for chronologically.
+All the experience you wish to have evaluated must be reported on the Report of Professional Experience (Form 4) and described on the Verification of Professional Experience (Form 4A) and should be accounted for chronologically.
 Experience descriptions must include specific duties you personally performed, the complexity of the work, and make clear the extent of your responsibility for the work.

 Before you can be licensed, you must pass:

-- Part 2 (Principles and Practice of Land Surveying); and
+- Part 2 - NCEES Principles and Practice of Surveying (PS) exam; and

-- Part 3 (New York State Specific) examinations.
+- Part 3 - New York State Specific Land Surveying exam.

-The examinations are administered twice a year, in April and October, at various sites throughout New York State.
+The NCEES Principles and Practice of Surveying (PS) and Part 3 - the New York State Specific Land Surveying examinations are administered twice a year, in April and October, at various sites throughout New York State.
 You must meet two different deadlines: the deadline for submitting your licensure application to the New York State Education Department and the deadline for scheduling the examination with NCEES and our examination administrator Castle Worldwide Inc.